Health & Physical Education

 - Visual Arts

 The Arts curriculum is aligned with the documentation of Victorian Curriculum.

 Digital Technologies is a key component of our curriculum at St Francis of Assisi.
 It is taught in classrooms, the Computer Lab and the Library Resource Centre.
 This provides students with a range of engaging experiences using current and emerging technologies.
 We provide safe access to digital educational resources which promote educational excellence through development of students’ knowledge, skills, understandings and application of digital tools.
 The one-to-one laptop program in years 4, 5 and 6 provides for a rich learning environment that has the potential to promote, enhance and transform the learning of the students.
 We aim to teach students to develop new thinking and learning skills, to create multimedia products, to develop more productive ways of working and solving problems and to communicate their ideas.

 Our Digital Technologies resources at St Francis of Assisi include:

 - Interactive whiteboards in every classroom

-- Additional laptop computers in each Year 3 classroom
+- Additional banks of laptop computers in the Year 2 and Year 3 buildings

 - One laptop per student in Year 4-6